 The Company holds economic capital, based on the Solvency II Standard Formula, against operational risk.
-The economic capital measured in respect of operational risk increased due to the completion of the insurance business transfer scheme during the year and the growth in the Company's existing business.
+The economic capital measured in respect of operational risk increased due to the growth in the Company's existing business.

 There are no material Operational Risk concentrations.